 The MPWC is committed to keeping abreast of the most recent advancements in water treatment technologies through continuous training and education.
 Our management staff, treatment and transmission personnel attend training seminars and courses designed to keep us up to date and aware of better ways to serve our customers with the safest and best tasting water possible.

 The MPWC has invested in the most current and modern methods for the treatment and transmission of your drinking water.
 In fact, the MPWC has hosted other water treatment professionals and New Jersey Department of Environmental Protection officials to showcase our facilities and share our success stories.

-These investments of time and money have enabled the MPWC to provide a continuous and plentiful supply of clean, safe, and tasty water over the past 80+ years.
+These investments of time and money have enabled the MPWC to provide a continuous and plentiful supply of clean, safe, and tasty water for almost 100 years.